Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 SNP calling
 --------------

-If we want to know SNPs or mutations of our RNA-seq data, we can use ``snp`` to achieve this purpose.
+If we want to know SNPs or mutations based on our RNA-Seq data, we can use ``snp`` to achieve this purpose.
 ``snp`` is compose of two parts.
-One part is for obtaining the differences between our query genome and the closely related genome of our query one.
-If we have no fasta file of our query genome, this part will be very useful.
-We just need to map the reads of our query genome on the fasta file of the closely related genome.
-Then using ``snp`` can automatically detect differences between the closely related genome and our query genome.
+One part is for obtaining the differences between our reference genome and the closely related genome.
+If we have no fasta file of our reference genome, this part will be very useful.
+We just need to map the reads on the fasta file of the closely related genome.
+Then using ``snp`` can automatically detect differences between the closely related genome and our reference genome.
-Furthermore, potential fasta files of our query genome can be generated automatically as well.
+Furthermore, potential fasta files of the refernce genome can be generated automatically as well.
-The other part is for detecting SNPs or mutations of our query genome if the fasta file of our query genome can be provided.
+The other part is for detecting SNPs or mutations of the reference genome if the fasta file of the reference genome can be provided.
-In this part, you can know real mutations of our query genonme.
+In this part, you can know real mutations of our reference genonme.

-Before running the subcommand, bam files are required.
+Before running the subcommand, BAM files are required.
 Since we already generated them via running ``circrna``, we can just put them to the corresponding folder.
-Please remember that the mapping function of ``circrna`` is basic one.
+Please remember that the mapping function of ``circrna`` is only basic one.

-Now, we can try to detect mutations.
-The procedures of comparing closely related genome and query genome are similar, you just need to put Bam files, and fasta files to corresponding folders and set ``--bam_type``.

-First, we copy the bam files to ``BAMs_map_query_genomes``.
+First, we copy the bam files to ``BAMs_map_reference_genomes``.

 ::

-    $ cp ANNOgesic/output/circRNAs/segemehl_alignment_files/NC_009839.1/SRR51525* ANNOgesic/input/BAMs/BAMs_map_query_genomes/tex_notex
+    $ cp ANNOgesic/output/circRNAs/segemehl_alignment_files/NC_009839.1/SRR51525* ANNOgesic/input/BAMs/BAMs_map_reference_genomes/tex_notex

 Now, we can set our bam files

 ::
-    $ BAM_FILES=ANNOgesic/input/BAMs/BAMs_map_query_genomes/tex_notex/SRR515254_50000_NC_009839.1.bam,\
+    $ BAM_FILES=ANNOgesic/input/BAMs/BAMs_map_reference_genomes/tex_notex/SRR515254_50000_NC_009839.1.bam,\
-      ANNOgesic/input/BAMs/BAMs_map_query_genomes/tex_notex/SRR515255_50000_NC_009839.1.bam,\
-      ANNOgesic/input/BAMs/BAMs_map_query_genomes/tex_notex/SRR515256_50000_NC_009839.1.bam,\
-      ANNOgesic/input/BAMs/BAMs_map_query_genomes/tex_notex/SRR515257_50000_NC_009839.1.bam
+      ANNOgesic/input/BAMs/BAMs_map_reference_genomes/tex_notex/SRR515255_50000_NC_009839.1.bam,\
+      ANNOgesic/input/BAMs/BAMs_map_reference_genomes/tex_notex/SRR515256_50000_NC_009839.1.bam,\
+      ANNOgesic/input/BAMs/BAMs_map_reference_genomes/tex_notex/SRR515257_50000_NC_009839.1.bam

 Then we can run the subcommand with three programs -- ``extend_BAQ``, ``with_BAQ`` and ``without_BAQ``.
-``all_sample:2:$BAM_FILES`` for ``--bam_files`` means the set name of bam files is "all_sample", there are two samples in this set, and all four bam files need to be computed together.
+``all_sample:$BAM_FILES`` for ``--bam_files`` means the set name of BAM files is "all_sample", and all four BAM files need to be computed together.

 ::

     $ annogesic snp \
-        --bam_type query_genome \
+        --bam_type reference_genome \
         --program with_BAQ without_BAQ extend_BAQ \
         --bam_files all_samples:$BAM_FILES \
         --fasta_files ANNOgesic/input/references/fasta_files/NC_009839.1.fa \
         --project_path ANNOgesic

-Two output folders will be generated, ``compare_related_and_query_references`` is for the results of comparison between closely related genome and query genome, ``mutations_of_query_genomes`` is for results of detecting mutations of the query genome.
+Two output folders will be generated, ``compare_related_and_reference_genomes`` is for the results of comparison between closely related genome and reference genome, ``mutations_of_reference_genomes`` is for results of detecting mutations of the reference genome.

 ::

     $ ls ANNOgesic/output/SNP_calling/
-    compare_related_and_query_references  mutations_of_query_genomes
+    compare_related_and_reference_genomes  mutations_of_reference_genomes

-Since we run ``query_genome``,  the output folders are produced under ``mutations_of_query_genomes``.
+Since we run ``reference_genome``,  the output folders are generated under ``mutations_of_reference_genomes``.

 ::

-    $ ls ANNOgesic/output/SNP_calling/mutations_of_query_genomes/
+    $ ls ANNOgesic/output/SNP_calling/mutations_of_reference_genomes/
     seqs  SNP_raw_outputs  SNP_tables  statistics

 The output folders are compose of three parts - ``extend_BAQ``, ``with_BAQ`` and ``without_BAQ``.

 ::

-    $ ls ANNOgesic/output/SNP_calling/mutations_of_query_genomes/seqs/
+    $ ls ANNOgesic/output/SNP_calling/mutations_of_reference_genomes/seqs/
     extend_BAQ/  with_BAQ/    without_BAQ/

 In ``seqs``, the potential sequences can be found.

 ::

-    $ ls ANNOgesic/output/SNP_calling/mutations_of_query_genomes/seqs/with_BAQ/NC_009839.1/
+    $ ls ANNOgesic/output/SNP_calling/mutations_of_reference_genomes/seqs/with_BAQ/NC_009839.1/
     NC_009839.1_all_samples_NC_009839.1_1_1.fa

 ``SNP_raw_outputs`` stores output of `Samtools and Bcftools <https://github.com/samtools>`_.